-Confidential questions for accessing wellbeing help
+Confidential questions for getting wellbeing help

-Break the stigma of talking about mental health
+Break the stigma of talking about wellbeing

 Poor communication means employees feel isolated and disengaged.
 The regular, journal-style of the workplace wellbeing check-in helps managers and their teams have better conversations about personal matters, without being intrusive or overbearing.